Ntropish/slaw/readme.md

 Slaw is currently the beginnings of an open source, cross platform DAW.
 The intent is to make a tool that's far better suited to the job of making music than traditional DAWs.
-It will do this, first, by providing a high speed midi editor and, second, by leveraging the power of a node editor to allow for more dynamic and creative ways of generating sound.7
+It will do this, first, by providing a high speed midi editor and, second, by leveraging the power of a node editor to allow for more dynamic and creative ways of generating sound.
+These interface choices diverge from the more hardware-like interfaces seen in traditional DAWs but seem like they will be far more effective.

 Initially Slaw was being developed on Electron but after further research it seems that won't be necessary.
 Eventually it will be moved to a standard web app.